sergiodxa/now-env/readme.md

 > If your application is running inside [Now](https://zeit.co/now) cloud then this module is not going to do anything and let Now set your environment variables.

+If using this with [Next.js](https://github.com/zeit/next.js), follow the example at [`next.js/examples/with-now-env`](https://github.com/zeit/next.js/tree/canary/examples/with-now-env) to make sure `now-env` only runs on the server at build time.

 ### Secrets

 Most probably you will want to use [secret keys](https://zeit.co/docs/features/env-and-secrets#securing-env-variables-using-secrets) in your `now.json` file.
 This module allow you to use them too without worries in development.